spoleto-software/Core.Common.LocalizableString/README.md

-# Core.Common.Localizablestring
+# Core.Common.LocalizableString
 Functionality to store multilingual values in String.
 The main object is `LocalizableString`.
 It has corresponding JSON converters.

-This library helps make your application multilingual.
+This library helps make your application multilingual!

 The example:
 ```